VBayesLab/VBLabDocs/Built-in-Datasets.md

 This dataset classifies people described by a set of attributes as good or bad credit risks.

+The dataset has $1000$ rows and $21$ column.
+The last column is used as the dependent variable.

 For more information or to download the dataset, please visit the [dataset website](https://archive.ics.uci.edu/ml/datasets/South+German+Credit+%28UPDATE%29).

 ### Attribute Information